Land Conservation

 Department of Environmental Protection-Division of State Lands

-Florida Forever is Florida’s state land acquisition program run by the Division of State Lands (DSL).
+Florida Forever is the state land acquisition program and is run by the Division of State Lands (DSL).
 The program purchases properties with high conservation value, utilizing both fee-simple and less-than-fee acquisition strategies (conservation easements).

-The Florida Forever program has specific guidelines for acceptance including an application and vetting process that is a year to 18 months in duration.
+The Florida Forever program has specific guidelines for acceptance including an application and vetting process that is a year to 18 months in duration (depending on when an application is submitted).
 Once accepted into the program applications are ranked and placed into categories.
+Properties under 1000 acres may be considered for a boundary amendment (if they meet other qualifications); this is a much quicker process.

 Sine.Murray@FloridaDep.gov